A Better World Ed Unit

 How can we each be teachers in our daily lives?
 Is the word “teacher” restricted to the role in society that we think of?
 How might we be teachers in “non-traditional’ ways?
 Even as students?!

-Readings, books, and inspiration on this journey of loving to learn and learning to love self, others, and our world.
+Readings, books, inspiration, and teaching resources on this journey of learning to love self, others, and our world

-12. Resources from our series on Having Complex Conversations in our Classrooms — With Courage!
+— Resources from our Humanity Unit, or from our post on Having Complex Conversations in our Classrooms — With Courage!
+Or in guest posts in the “SEL Is For Adults, Too” blog!

-13. Repeat with more people.
+Bonus: Repeat with more people you can grow with.
 Learning is better together. 🙂